 "Saturday Supercade!
 Gather 'round, we'll get your video friends together."An hourlong Animated Anthology of shorts, produced by Ruby-Spears for CBS, based on early 1980s video games.
 As might be expected with the limited amount of plot in the games of that era, the stories diverged wildly from the games out of sheer necessity.
-The following games were featured:Pac-Man, who already had his own competing shownote on ABC.Each game appeared to exist in its own universe, with the exception of the Donkey Kong and Donkey Kong Jr stories, which shared one (though they didn't overlap).
+The following games were featured:Pac-Man, who had premiered the previous year in his own competing show ABC.Each game appeared to exist in its own universe, with the exception of the Donkey Kong and Donkey Kong Junior stories, which shared one (though they didn't overlap).

 - Adaptation Expansion: Most of the shows/segments.